-When responding/something to the newsletter, please use email@example.com for anything other than Member Birthdays (see below), i.e., sunshine/condolence, cast lists, openings, reviews, commentary, cast calls, etc.
+When responding to something or sending something for submission in the newsletter, please use email@example.com for anything other than Member Birthdays (see below), i.e., sunshine/condolence, cast lists, openings, reviews, commentary, cast calls, etc.

 *Remember to submit any notices by midnight on WEDNESDAY to appear in that week's newsletter.